Residence Halls & Eastview Terrace

 Penn State strives to provide a residence environment that is both comfortable and conducive to learning and personal growth.
 The University assigns housing accommodations without regard to personal characteristics, not related to ability, performance, or qualifications as determined by University policy, or by state or federal authorities.
 The University does not discriminate against any person because of age, ancestry, color, disability or handicap, national origin, race, religious creed, sex, sexual orientation, or veteran status.
 All students should familiarize themselves with the Terms, Conditions, and Regulations of living on campus.

-The Housing and Food Service Contract is a legally-binding contract, and begins when the student accepts the Contract.
+The Housing and Food Service Contract is legally binding and begins when the student accepts the Contract.
 Students are expected to abide by the Terms, Conditions, and Regulations of the Housing and Food Service Contract, which includes assuming financial responsibility for the entire contract period.
 Residence accommodations are available only on a combined room-and-board basis unless otherwise noted.
-The Housing and Food Service Contract cannot be transferred or assigned to another student expect as outlined in the “Contract Transfer of Obligation” process.
-The Penn State id+ Card provides access to the residence hall security system and the Campus Meal Plan, and may only be used by the student to whom it is issued.
-Failure to pick up the room key or properly check-in does not release a student from the Housing and Food Service Contract.
+The Housing and Food Service Contract cannot be transferred or assigned to another student except as outlined in the “Contract Transfer of Obligation” process.
+The Penn State id+ Card provides access to the residence hall security system and the Campus Meal Plan, and may be used only by the student to whom it is issued.
+Failure to pick up the room key or properly check in does not release a student from the Housing and Food Service Contract.

-When a student accepts the Housing and Food Service Contract, a $100.00 non-refundable housing deposit must also be submitted, or the student must agree that the University can charge the housing deposit to the student’s Bursar account if the housing deposit is not on file.
+When a student accepts the Housing and Food Service Contract, a $100 non-refundable housing deposit must also be submitted, or the student must agree that the University can charge the housing deposit to the student’s Bursar account if the housing deposit is not on file.
 The housing deposit will not be refunded if the student decides to not attend the University for the student’s admitted contract period.
-The housing deposit will be retained by the University throughout the contract period that the student resides in University Housing, until the student no longer has a Housing and Food Service Contract on file with the University for future academic periods.
+The University will retain the housing deposit throughout the contract period that the student resides in University Housing, until the student no longer has a Housing and Food Service Contract on file with the University for future academic periods.
 The housing deposit will be credited to the student’s account within 30 days after the final contract period the student resides on campus ends.

-If a student feels that he or she has a significant chronic physical or emotional condition that may impact the assigned housing environment, the Reasonable Accommodations Request Form for Housing must be submitted by the deadline indicated on the Medical Accommodations guidelines.
+Student who feel that they have a significant chronic physical or emotional condition that may affect the assigned housing environment must submit the Reasonable Accommodations Request Form for Housing by the deadline indicated on the Medical Accommodations guidelines.
 A student must have a valid, accepted Housing Contract before the form can be submitted.
 If the Reasonable Accommodations Request Form for Housing is received after the deadline date, Housing Contract preferences for area, building, Special Living Options, and/or roommate will be reviewed but only taken into consideration if space permits.
 The Housing Accommodation Form determination will supersede any preferences indicated on the Housing Contract.
 If the Reasonable Accommodations Request Form for Housing is received after room assignments are posted, Housing reserves the right to reassign the student to a space that will meet the medical need.
 This move will only accommodate the student requiring the medical need, and not any requested roommate(s).
 If a student is offered a change to the housing environment, an additional cost may be associated with the resulting assignment or requests.
 Once the Reasonable Accommodation Request Form for Housing is submitted, the student will be reassigned appropriately, as space permits.

 Temporary Medical Conditions